CameronKish/Cellami/store_package/store_listing.md

 • Supports multiple models (Llama, Mistral, Gemma, and more)

 **🛠 How It Works**
-Cellami uses a lightweight companion app that runs in your system tray.
-The app connects to Ollama (a free, open-source AI runtime) to power the AI capabilities.
-Simply install both, and the Excel add-in handles the rest.
+Cellami requires two local components to provide private AI processing.
+(1) **Ollama** runs the AI models on your hardware, and (2) the **Cellami Desktop App** securely connects those models to Excel.
+Simply install both, add the Excell add-in, and you're ready to go.

 **👥 Perfect For**
 • Financial analysts who can't share sensitive data